Jean Montero: Overtime Elite (2021–2022)

 In 24 games, he averaged 16.9 points, 6.1 rebounds, 4.7 assists, and 3.4 steals per game, leading OTE in scoring.

 Montero went undrafted in the 2022 NBA draft.
 He joined the New York Knicks for the 2022 NBA Summer League.

 Real Betis (2023)

 In 2023, Montero would sign with Real Betis Baloncesto in the Spanish Liga ACB.

 Andorra (2023–2024)

 Following his brief time spent with Real Betis, Montero would sign with BC Andorra in the Spanish Liga ACB.

-Valencia Basket (2024–present)
+Valencia (2024–2026)

 On July 9, 2024, he signed with Valencia of the Spanish Liga ACB.
+In the 2024–25 EuroCup Basketball season he led Valencia in points (13.2) and assists (5.3) per game, and had a team-best PIR of 15.9, as the Taronja made it to the semifinals of the competition.

+On July 5, 2026, Montero parted ways with the team after the full amount of the buyout clause in his contract was paid.

+Olympiacos (2026–present)

+On July 8, 2026, Montero signed with Olympiacos of the Greek Basketball League (GBL).

 National team career

 Junior national team

 Shortly before turning 14 years old, Montero made his national team debut for the Dominican Republic at the 2017 FIBA Under-16 Americas Championship in Formosa, Argentina.
 In five games, he averaged 9.2 points, 3.6 rebounds and 1.8 assists per game, leading his team to fifth place and a spot in the 2018 FIBA Under-17 World Cup in Argentina.
 At the Under-17 World Cup, Montero was two years younger than most of his opponents but played well against the competition.
 In seven games, he averaged 15.4 points, 4.9 rebounds and 2.9 assists, while leading the tournament in steals (4.1 per game).
 He helped the Dominican Republic to ninth place, one of its best finishes in a global tournament.

 In December 2018, at the Centrobasket Under-15 Championship in Hermosillo, Montero was named tournament MVP after averaging 25.8 points, eight rebounds and five assists and winning a gold medal.
 He helped his team win the bronze medal at the 2019 FIBA Under-16 Americas Championship in Belém.
 Montero led the tournament in points (30.3) and steals (3.3) per game while also averaging 9.5 rebounds and 3.2 assists.
 In the bronze medal game against Argentina, he recorded 49 points, 12 rebounds and six steals.
 He was named to the all-tournament team.
 In July 2018, Montero led the Dominican Republic to fourth place at the Centrobasket Under-17 Championship in San Juan, Puerto Rico.
 He was the tournament's leading scorer (28.2 points per game) and averaged six rebounds, 4.4 assists, and 4.2 steals.